ViniciusGularte/viniciusgularte/README.md

 - 🌱 I’m currently studying a lot more about **UI/UX**

-- 📝 Creating a lot of new stuff around GPT-3
+- 📝 Creating a lot of new stuff around WEB 3

 - 💬 Ask me anything about **web development**